feathersui/feathersui-website/docs/haxe-openfl/installation.md

 sidebar_label: Installation
 ---

-> 🚨 Feathers UI for Haxe/OpenFL is currently in an **alpha** state.
-Many components and features are missing, and there will be bugs.
-This library is not currently recommended for production use.
+> 🚨 Feathers UI for Haxe/OpenFL is currently in a **beta** state.
+Some components and features may still be missing, and occasional bugs should be expected.
->
-> For a more stable version of Feathers UI, try out the original [AS3/Starling version](../as3-starling/getting-started) instead.

 [Feathers UI](/) for Haxe and OpenFL is published on [Haxelib](https://lib.haxe.org).